-- 52. From the some 60 responses from UNHCR Offices in the Field to a Questionnaire, one is able to gain some insight into how UNHCR uses the Conclusions.
-To control and elaborate on the information in these responses, some 28 Offices were interviewed by phone, including 6 Offices that had not answered the written Questionnaire. - 53.
+- 45. From the some 60 responses from UNHCR Offices in the Field to a Questionnaire, one is able to gain some insight into how UNHCR uses the Conclusions.
+To control and elaborate on the information in these responses, some 28 Offices were interviewed by phone, including 6 Offices that had not answered the written Questionnaire. - 46.
 It might be noted that the Terms of Reference for the Review speak of an "earlier survey on this topic undertaken by UNHCR's Division of International Protection Services (DIPS)".
-In fact, this was more of a sampling by DIPS of UNHCR Offices known to be working, in various ways, with ExCom Conclusions.
-It is somewhat of an overstatement to say that a "survey" was undertaken.
-The results of this sampling were referred to in the paper submitted to an ICM on 10 February 2006 entitled "Second Note on Review of the Process for drafting Executive Committee Conclusions on International Protection", Section B headed "Outcome of a minor survey on value of ExCom Conclusions". - 54.
-Set out below is a summary of the answers received to the Questionnaire from sixty UNHCR Offices.
+It is somewhat an overstatement to say that a "survey" was undertaken.
+It was really a small unscientific and less than comprehensive "sampling" which was undertaken by the Chief, Protection Operations and Legal Advice Section (POLAS) DIPS by email of a number of colleagues she knew who would work with Conclusions.
+The results were referred in the paper submitted to an ICM on 10 February 2006 entitled "Second Note on Review of the Process for drafting Executive Committee Conclusions on International Protection"; Section B headed "Outcome of a minor survey on value of ExCom Conclusions". - 47.
+Set out below is a summary of the answers received to the Questionnaire.
 Annex 3 relates this information to the various Conclusions.
 Against an overall positive and impressive response that indicates that ExCom Conclusions are being used, a note of caution needs to be sounded.
-Several Representatives (Chad, DRC, Italy) in phone interviews or in notes to their response to the Questionnaire, noted that they while they recognized the importance of the ExCom Conclusions, that in their day-to-day work they did not figure largely.
+Several Representatives (Chad, Italy) in phone interviews noted that they while they recognized the importance of the ExCom Conclusions, that in their day-to-day work they did not figure largely.
 On the other hand, the phone interviews revealed, in most instances, are more encouraging picture, with interlocutors able to quite readily talk of the use of the Conclusions and the positive impact, citing correspondence from the government counterparts.
-The response from UNHCR Branch Offices can be summarized as follows as to use (but not necessarily implying effectiveness in all instances).
+The response can be summarized as follows as to use (but not necessarily implying effectiveness in all instances).

-Interventions on specific protection issues: Angola; Argentina; Armenia; Australia; Belarus; Botswana; Burundi; Cambodia; Canada; China; Djibouti; DRC; Germany; Georgia; Ghana; Indonesia; Jordan; Kazakhstan; Kenya; Korea, Rep. of; Liberia; Malawi; Malaysia; Mexico; Morocco; Mozambique; Nepal; Pakistan; Romania; Russian Federation; Sarajevo; Serbia; Sri Lanka; Tajikistan; Tanzania; Turkmenistan; Turkey; USA.
+Interventions on specific protection issues: Angola; Argentina; Australia; Belarus; Botswana; Burundi; Cambodia; Canada; China; Djibouti; Germany; Georgia; Ghana; Indonesia; Jordan; Kazakhstan; Kenya; Korea, Rep. of; Liberia; Malawi; Malaysia; Mexico; Morocco; Mozambique; Nepal; Romania; Russian Federation; Sarajevo; Serbia; Sri Lanka; Tajikistan; Tanzania; Turkmenistan; Turkey; USA.

-Input into legislation: Albania; Angola; Argentina; Armenia; Australia; Belarus; Belgium; Botswana; Bulgaria; Burundi; Canada; China; Djibouti; Georgia; Germany; Ireland; Kazakhstan; Kenya; Korea, Rep. of; Liberia; Mexico; Macedonia, The former Yugoslav Republic of Montenegro; Morocco; Namibia; Nepal; Poland; Russian Federation; Sarajevo; Serbia; South Africa; Sri Lanka; Sweden; Tanzania; Turkmenistan; USA
+Input into legislation: Albania; Angola; Argentina; Australia; Belarus; Belgium; Botswana; Bulgaria; Burundi; Canada; China; Djibouti; Georgia; Germany; Ireland; Kazakhstan; Kenya; Korea, Rep. of; Liberia; Mexico; Macedonia, The former Yugoslav Republic of Montenegro; Morocco; Namibia; Nepal; Poland; Russian Federation; Sarajevo; Serbia; South Africa; Sri Lanka; Sweden; Tanzania; Turkmenistan; USA